UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

 * use OWA to limit only in the zone where the disk is.
 * limit the number of sections (small annuli and subsections number).
 * reduce the number of wavelengths.
 We recall this very usefull pyklip function to rebin quickly the number of wavelength, which should be applied immediatly after loading the dataset:

 .. code-block:: python

     dataset.spectral_collapse(collapse_channels=1, align_frames=True)

-* Finally, determine the best KLIP parameters in advance and use a single KL number in the reduction, e.g.:
+* determine the best KL number parameters in advance and use only one, e.g.:

 .. code-block:: python